-The Legislature, including the Clerk of the House and the Secretary of the Senate, subscribes to a policy of nondiscrimination in hiring and employment consistent with state and federal law.
-The Office of the Clerk of the House and the Office of the Secretary of the Senate make hiring and employment decisions without regard to race or color, sex, sexual orientation, marital status, physical or mental disability, religion, ancestry or national origin, age, genetic information, whistleblower activity or previous assertion of a claim or right under the Maine Workers' Compensation Act.
+The Legislative Council subscribes to a policy of nondiscrimination in hiring and employment consistent with state and federal law.
+The committee chairs and the presiding officers make hiring and employment decisions without regard to race or color, sex, sexual orientation, marital status, physical or mental disability, religion, ancestry or national origin, age, genetic information, whistleblower activity or previous assertion of a claim or right under the Maine Workers' Compensation Act.

-The Clerk of the House and the Secretary of the Senate are responsible for working with the executive director of the Legislative Council to periodically assess existing practices and ensure such nondiscrimination in the workplace.
+Committee chairs are responsible for working with the LIO manager and the executive director of the Legislative Council to periodically assess existing practices and ensure such nondiscrimination in the workplace.